 Chunghwa Chemical Synthesis and Biotech Co., Ltd. (hereinafter referred to as the Company) was established in Taiwan on May 19, 1964.
 Originally named as China Chemical Synthesis Industry Co., Ltd., the company was renamed to the current name at the shareholder meeting in 2003.
-The main areas of business of the Company and the subsidiaries (collectively referred to as the Group) include research, development, manufacturing and sales of active pharmaceutical ingredients.
+The main areas of business of the Company include research, development, manufacturing and sales of active pharmaceutical ingredients.
 The Company was officially listed in the Taiwan Stock Exchange on December 20, 2010.